 “I really like watching football and being involved in football, so I’m very grateful that I’ve been able to do this.
 I’m sure there are people who think ‘he must have a screw loose to get up and go and kick a ball around every Saturday.
 It must be boring’.
 But if it’s something that interests you and is something you live for… it never gets boring for me.
 I find it exciting.
 So I’m just grateful.
 The number [of Bundesliga games as coach] isn’t a small one.”

-Across Europe’s top five leagues, only Atletico Madrid coach Diego Simeone has been in the role anywhere near as long – longer in fact, by a mere six days – while only five coaches in Bundesliga history have ever boasted more longevity: Hennes Weisweiler (at Gladbach 1964-1975), Winifred Schäfer (Karlsruhe, 1986-1998), Thomas Schaaf (Werder Bremen (1999-2013), Otto Rehhagel (Bremen, 1981-1995) and Volker Finke (Freiburg, 1991-2007).
+Indeed it isn’t.
+Only Otto Rehhagel and Thomas Schaaf have overseen more Bundesliga games for one club.
+Across Europe’s top five leagues, only Atletico Madrid coach Diego Simeone has been in the role anywhere near as long – longer in fact, by a mere six days – while only five coaches in Bundesliga history have ever boasted more longevity: Hennes Weisweiler (at Gladbach 1964-1975), Winifred Schäfer (Karlsruhe, 1986-1998), Schaaf (Werder Bremen (1999-2013), Rehhagel (Bremen, 1981-1995) and Volker Finke (Freiburg, 1991-2007).

 Not that it has all been plain sailing for Streich.
 Freiburg were bottom of the Bundesliga when he took over, five points adrift of outright safety at the halfway stage of the 2011/12 season.
-Only five teams earned more points than they did in the second half of the campaign however, as Streich steered the ship to the safety of 12th place with a nine-point cushion over the drop zone.
+Only five teams earned more points than they did in the second half of the campaign, however, as Streich steered the ship to the safety of 12th place with a nine-point cushion over the drop zone.

 The south-west club even finished fifth the following year in his first full campaign.
 That achievement was a double-edged sword though, as a small squad with a comparatively limited budget struggled to juggle the demands of UEFA Europa League football with domestic duties, and Freiburg ended 2013/14 in 14th.

-That is no accident.
 The team plays in his image and, perhaps unsurprisingly for the son of a butcher, there is a precision in the way they slice through opposition defences, all skilled carving rather than hopeful hacks.

 “It’s very important against strong teams that you have time on the ball yourself and that the opposition also chase after the ball.
 That way you can build your self-confidence by circulating the ball around your team and allowing lots of players to keep getting touches of the ball.
 We want to play football ourselves, not sit back and defend, regardless of who we’re playing against.
 We’d prefer to lose than just sit deep and defend, because that’s the way we play and that’s what we want.”